imdabun/resume_template/README.md

 # Resume Template

+This was created for the benefit of students unfamiliar with git/version control and are starting out in building their resumes in college.

 ## Why?
 The most common tool used for resumes is a word editor like Microsoft Word.
 It has the benefit of being convenient, accessible and generally hassle-free.